Growing our personal resilience is a vital part of our existence.

 16. That which does not kill us makes us stronger. — The most famous quote on resilience by the German philosopher Friedrich Nietzsche

-17. When we are no longer able to change a situation, we are challenged to change ourselves. — Viktor Frankl (1905-1997), psychiatrist, Holocaust survivor, author of the evergreen classic on resilience: Man’s Search for Meaning
+17. When we are no longer able to change a situation, we are challenged to change ourselves. — Viktor Frankl (1905-1997), psychiatrist, Holocaust survivor, and author of the evergreen classic on resilience: Man’s Search for Meaning

 18. But there was no need to be ashamed of tears, for tears bore witness that a man had the greatest of courage, the courage to suffer. — Viktor Frankl